-- Up to eight FE new Secondary School to be provided on land at the garden settlement at Tudeley Village and further expansion of Mascalls Academy at Paddock Wood. - Land reserved for the establishment of a new secondary school in RTW post 2030. - Two FE expansion of an existing school for 2021-22 at Royal Tunbridge Wells. - Potential for additional places to be provided in Cranbrook towards the end of the plan period, should there be a required need.
+- Eight FE provision for Paddock Wood/ Capel: new Secondary School to be provided on land at the garden settlement at Tudeley Village (6FE) and further expansion of Mascalls Academy at Paddock Wood (2FE). - Two FE temporary expansion of an existing school for 2021-22 within the Tonbridge and Tunbridge Wells Non-selective planning group between 2023 and 2024. - Potential for additional places to be provided in Cranbrook towards the end of the plan period, should there be a required need.